Skip to content

 People Resource Image

-Let's define the mappings: we want to rename the fields person, person_id and department and specify explicitly target_vertex to avoid the collision, since both Person and Department have a field called name.
+Let's define the mappings: we want to map document fields to vertex fields.
+Use vertex from to project document fields onto vertex fields and avoid name collisions (e.g. both Person and Department have a field called name):

 apply: